The Importance of Weight Training for Adults Over 50

 5. Improving Balance and Reducing Falls

 Falls are a serious concern for older adults and a leading cause of injury.
-Weight training improves the strength of stabilizing muscles, especially in the core and lower body.
-This leads to better balance, coordination, and reaction time.
+Weight training enhances the strength of stabilizing muscles, particularly in the core and lower body.
+This improvement leads to better balance, coordination, and reaction time.

-Functional exercises such as step-ups, single-leg deadlifts, and kettlebell swings train balance along with strength.
+Functional exercises such as step-ups, single-leg deadlifts, and kettlebell swings build balance along with strength.

 Key Benefit: Greater stability and fall prevention.